-The proposed development seeks to allow a 2-unit semi-detached dwelling, whereas the zoning stipulates street townhouse dwellings.
-The other two variances would help facilitate attached garages by allowing a reduced front and rear yard setback for the dwellings.
+The proposed development seeks to reduce the minimum front yard setback and minimum rear yard setback to facilitate attached garages within a 1-storey (bungalow) townhouse dwelling.
 Planning staff are of the opinion the requested zoning relief is consistent with the PPS and promotes appropriate development standards that help facilitate compact form while meeting greenfield policy objectives.